ljantzen/obsidian-logging/README.md

 ## Configuration file

-Olog reads ~/.config/olog/olog.toml on startup.
-This is a file that uses the TOML configuration format.
-See olog.example.toml for what can be configured.
+Olog reads ~/.config/olog/olog.yaml on startup.
+This is a file that uses the yaml configuration format.
+See olog.example.yaml for what can be configured.

 My vault has a particular layout supported by Templater templates, and the example configuration reflects that.